-The feeling of roasting is thrilling.
+The act of grilling food is thrilling.
 It can add more fun to any party or gathering.
-But this complete fun can be spoiled if you do not choose the right tool.
-Before your event turns into a nightmare, know the tricks to buy the right built-in gas grills.
-Here we will be discussing how to detect the right gas grill that will help you in the market.
+But this complete fun can be spoiled if you do not choose the right grill.
+Before your event turns into a nightmare, learn the tricks to buying the right built-in gas grills.
+Here we will be discussing how to choose the right gas grill for your needs.

-The propane is highly available and portable, and this is the only option for natural gas grills.
-Whereas if you want to use natural gas in the built-in gas grills, you need to install a gas line at your home.
+Propane is readily available and easily portable, and this is the only option for standalone natural gas grills.
+However, built-in gas grills require the installation of a gas line.
 But if you buy a propane gas grill with a conversion kit, you will have the provision to switch between natural gas and propane.

-You should check a material that can withstand harsh weather elements.
-The grill bodies are made from cast iron and aluminum, stainless steel etc. The cast aluminum resists rust, discoloration, and structural fatigue, additionally, this is lightweight.
-The stainless steel is also lightweight, cost-effective and resists rust for a long time.
-Whatever the material you choose, it is important to take care of it to extend its lifespan.
+You should check whether the materials can withstand harsh weather elements.
+The grill bodies can be made from cast iron, aluminum, stainless steel, etc. Aluminum resists rust, discoloration and structural fatigue, and additionally, it is lightweight.
+Stainless steel is also lightweight and cost-effective and resists rust for a long time.
+Whatever material you choose, it is important to take care of it to extend its lifespan.
 If possible, cover up the grill when not in use.

+The cooking surfaces or grates are made from different materials.
+It could be heavy wire, stainless or porcelain-coated steel, or cast iron.
 You can choose the material according to your preference, but you should know how to take care of the material.
-Keep in mind, wireframes and iron tend to rust but steel is not.
+Keep in mind that wireframes and iron tend to rust, but steel does not.

-Obviously, you will buy the grill on your budget.
-But make a little market research to get the best on your price range.
-The material, the design and the size—everything determines the range.
+Obviously, you will buy a grill according to your budget.
+But first, do a little market research to get the best in your price range.
+The materials, design, size—everything affects the price.

-Before buying the built-in gas grills you should consider the installation space.
-According to the accepted standard, you need a 300 square inches cooking space for a family of four members.
-Do not confuse the rack space (it is included to warm food) with the cooking space, these two are completely different.
-If your gas grill is a larger one, there should be more than one burner for an even heat circulation on the surface.
+Before looking at built-in gas grills, you should consider the installation space.
+According to the accepted standard, you need 300 square inches of cooking space for a family of four.
+Do not confuse the rack space (it is included to warm food) with the cooking space, as these two are completely different.
+If your gas grill is a larger one, there should be more than one burner for even heat circulation on the surface.

-The built-in gas grills are ignited by one of the two systems.
-First, a push button for spark generation, second, an electronic system that requires a battery.
+Built-in gas grills are ignited by one of the two systems: a button for spark generation or an electronic system that requires a battery.

 Take Care of Your Grill

-Clean the gas properly using mild detergent or cleaners suggested by the manufacturer.
+Clean the grill properly using mild detergent or cleaners suggested by the manufacturer.
 Cover up the grill when it is not in use.
-Most grills need to be cleaned when is hot except the porcelain.
-This is delicate and tends to break if rubbed when is hot.
+Most grills need to be cleaned when hot, except porcelain ones.
+These are delicate and tend to break if rubbed when hot.

-Hope this buyers’ guide help you while choosing the built-in gas grills for your place.
-For the investment, these tips are essential.
-Make a checklist and you will get fruits of your effort.
+We hope this buyers’ guide will help you choose the best built-in gas grill for your place.
+Due to the large investment, these tips are essential.
+Make a checklist and you will get of the best results for your effort.